Module 2 of 5

 For research: when a model gets a classification wrong, the problem is usually a capability limitation from pre-training or a prompting issue, not a post-training failure.
 Post-training determines the format (one-word answer vs. paragraph), the style (hedged vs. confident), and the boundaries (comply vs. refuse).
 It does not determine the accuracy.

 But post-training also introduces systematic biases that matter for research.
 RLHF annotators encode their preferences into the reward model.
 The demographic composition of the annotator pool, their cultural context, and the guidelines they follow all shape what the model considers a “good” answer.
-We return to this in the Social Science Applications section.

 Stop and Think